rackerlabs/technical-blog/content/blog/2021/2021-06-23-the-importance-of-gitops-moving-towards-cloud-native/index.md

 ---

-As your organization adopts Cloud Native architectures, a shift in mindset must take place.
+As your organization adopts Cloud Native architectures, you need to shift your mindset.

 <!--more-->